TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Experiments

 The search efficiency can be reflected in the average number of expansion nodes.
 Under three sets of experimental parameters, our method is always the fastest to find a feasible solution among the three methods.
 Especially when $n=9$, under the same search iteration number limit, the sequential MCTS method expands nearly four times nodes than our method, but the success rate of its solution is far inferior to ours.
-By adopting the grouping strategy, the average number of available actions for each node maintains small with the increase in the number of vehicles.
+By adopting the grouping strategy, the average number of available actions for each node remains small with the increase in the number of vehicles.
 However, this indicator grows exponentially for the method without a grouping strategy.
 When $n = 9$, this indicator of the sequential MCTS exceeds ten million, reaching an intolerable order of magnitude and leading to a huge decrease in search efficiency and success rate.
 Besides, compared to the random-group-based MCTS, the expansion nodes of our method focus on handling the interactions between adjacent vehicles.
-Therefore, even under the same order of magnitude of the average number of available actions for each node, our method can find a feasible solution faster.
+Therefore, even with a similar number of available actions for each node, our method can find a feasible solution more quickly.

 In terms of the quality of the solutions, the average time for vehicles to complete their driving intentions is always the shortest in the solutions generated by our method.
 Meanwhile, the minimum inter-vehicle distances of our method are always good and hence ensure the safety of the vehicle flow.
 For $n=6$ and $n=9$, this value of our method is slightly smaller than that of the sequential MCTS.
 It is because in congested cases, the sequential MCTS often fails in decision-making and the vehicle defaults to keep driving in their current lane.
 But our method can still guide the vehicles safely to complete their lane-changing intentions.
 It is worth noting that the planning module refines the trajectory further, bringing all these three methods to collision-free trajectories.